breengles/stylegan3-latent-walker/README.md

 This StyleGAN3 fork adds a custom implementation of [GANSpace: Discovering Interpretable GAN Controls](https://github.com/harskish/ganspace) for [Alias-Free Generative Adversarial Networks (StyleGAN3)](https://github.com/NVlabs/stylegan3)

 ## Features:
+- A new GUI Adapted from StyleGAN3 "visualizer" (latent-walker.py)
 - Run Principle Component Analysis on trained StyleGAN3 networks (only 1024 x 1024 supported for now)
 - Save/Load Found vectors
 - Find image features and patterns and control the GAN output by modifying the principal component weights and toggling layers